-Our Faculty is made up of two teams of experienced Doctors, Dentists and a Surgeon who assist with mentoring via MediMentors, (Medical Faculty) and an academic team responsible for teaching and assessment (Teaching Faculty).
+Our Faculty is made up of two teams of academics responsible for teaching and assessment (Teaching Faculty) and experienced Doctors, Dentists and a Surgeon who assist with mentoring via MediMentors, (Medical Faculty).
 This ideal combination means we are able to provide an excellent support foundation rarely found at other institutions.

 Dr Kimberley Bradbury BA(Hons.), MA, MBBS